 Set up and start your computer before installing any internal options (such as memory or an adapter).
-Refer to Chapter 7, "Installing Options Overview" on page 73 for option installation instructions.
+For option installation information, see Chapter 7, "Installing Options Overview" on page 81

-Important: Be sure that you set up any additional devices according to the manufacturer's instructions before you attach their cables to the connectors.
+Important: Be sure that you set up any additional devices according to the manufacturer's instructions before you attach any cables to the connectors.